webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

    }
 ```

 `discard` exits the shader.
-It can only be used in a fragment shader
+It can only be used in a fragment shader.

 ### switch